robinson08/DTS_KDD_2022/README.md

 # CODE REPLICABILITY FOR KDD 2022
 This section is specifically directed at the reviewers for KDD 2022.
 To replicate our results and use our simulator, follow these simple steps:
 ## Quick Version
-This list of steps is done assuming you are working on a machine that uses Python or Jupyter Notebook regularly and just want to replicate our results from Section XX.
+This list of steps is done assuming you are working on a machine that uses Python or Jupyter Notebook regularly and just want to replicate our results from Section 4.4.
 1. Install Anaconda on the OS of your choice
+2. Download our DTS.yml file.
+This is the instruction file to have Anaconda create an exact copy of our environment on your machine, **regardless of your OS**.
-2. Download the DTS.yml file.
-Navigate to the directory where you downloaded it, and then create an exact copy of our development environment for you to run our simulator and modify its settings.
-To do so, simply use the following command:
+3. Navigate to the directory where you downloaded it and use the following command:
    ```
    conda env create -f DTS.yml
    ```